emre570/comfyui-van-gogh/README.md

 ----------

-### Potential Improvements and Future Enhancements
+## Potential Improvements, Future Enhancements And Problems

--   Experiment with different ControlNet models: You could try different ControlNet models like depth or pose models to see how they affect the structural guidance in your image generation.
+-   **Experiment with different ControlNet models:** You could try different ControlNet models like depth or pose models to see how they affect the structural guidance in your image generation.

--   Tuning sampling parameters: Changing the KSampler's settings, such as increasing the number of steps or adjusting the CFG scale, could yield different levels of image sharpness and fidelity.
+-   **Tuning sampling parameters:** Changing the KSampler's settings, such as increasing the number of steps or adjusting the CFG scale, could yield different levels of image sharpness and fidelity.

--   Further edge detection exploration: Experimenting with different Canny threshold values might enhance or reduce the influence of edge guidance, depending on your goals for structural accuracy.
+-   **Further edge detection exploration:** Experimenting with different Canny threshold values might enhance or reduce the influence of edge guidance, depending on your goals for structural accuracy.
+- **Poor Edge Detection**: The edges detected by the Canny edge detection node are too weak or too strong, leading to poor results.
+	-   **Solution**:
+	    -   **Fine-tune the thresholds**: Adjust the **low and high thresholds** in the Canny node to values that better capture the important details of the image.
+Common ranges are:
+	        -   Low threshold: `0.03` to `0.05`
+	        -   High threshold: `0.25` to `0.35`
+	    -   **Experiment with lighting**: If the image has extreme lighting or contrast, the edge detection may behave unexpectedly.
+Adjust the brightness/contrast of the input image before passing it to the Canny node.

+- **Incompatible Model Types**: The output image appears incorrect or the pipeline fails when combining different models like IPAdapter, ControlNet, and diffusion models.
+	-   **Solution**:
+	    -   **Use models of the same type**: For instance, **IPAdapter Style & Composition SDXL** works only with **SDXL models**, and the same applies to **ControlNet** models.
+This is because different model types (e.g., SD1.5, SD2.1, SDXL) have different architectures and latent spaces.
+	    -   **Why**: Each model type (e.g., SDXL or SD1.5) processes images and latent representations differently.
+If you mix incompatible models, their latent spaces will not align, causing mismatches during generation.
+For example, an SD1.5 ControlNet model won’t work properly with an SDXL diffusion model, as they expect different input formats and operate on different scales.